pcrane70/kinetic-java-tools/README.md

 ```

 ###Drive discovery
-Discover a cluster of drives within a set of IP ranges.
+Discover kinetic drives with heartbeats or within a subset of IP range.

 The optional inputs for the script includes the following:
   * out ~ Used to specify path of output file for discovered IP Address list, i.e. drives.txt.
 If option is not specified, the default file output name will be drives_timestamp in milliseconds.
 The content of output format is in JSON format.